markqvist/LXMF/README.md

 - 10 bytes destination hash
 - 10 bytes source hash
-- 128 bytes RSA signature
+- 64 bytes Ed25519 signature
 - Remaining bytes of [msgpack](https://msgpack.org) payload data, in accordance with the structure defined above

-The complete message overhead for LXMF is only 163 bytes, which in return gives you timestamped, digitally signed, infinitely extensible, end-to-end encrypted, zero-conf routed, minimal-infrastructure messaging that's easy to use and build applications with.
+The complete message overhead for LXMF is only 99 bytes, which in return gives you timestamped, digitally signed, infinitely extensible, end-to-end encrypted, zero-conf routed, minimal-infrastructure messaging that's easy to use and build applications with.

 ## Caveat Emptor